Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

 \subsection{Regularization-based Approach}

 Since the free movement of parameters in training causes catastrophic forgetting~\cite{Hassabis2017NeuroscienceInspired}, regularization-based methods are motivated to add constraints on the parameters.
-Depending on how constraints are imposed, regularization-based methods are divided into two sub-directions: \textbf{\textit{explicit regularization}} and \textbf{\textit{implicit regularization}}.
-We summarize the representative architectures of explicit and implicit regularization-based methods in \Cref{fig:Regularization-based Architectures}.
+Let $\mathcal{L}_{single,t}$ be the loss in the single task setting when the model is learning the $t$-th task.
+The continual loss is then defined as $\mathcal{L}_{t}=\mathcal{L}_{single,t}+ \lambda \mathcal{L}_{R,t} $, where $\mathcal{L}_{R,t}$ is the regularization term and the hyperparameter $\lambda$ balances plasticity on the new task with stability for old tasks.
+Based on the purpose of regularization for preserving multimodal information, regularization-based methods are divided into two sub-directions: \textbf{\textit{modality consistency regularization}} and \textbf{\textit{modality relation regularization}}.
+We summarize the representative architectures of the above two subcategories in \Cref{fig:Regularization-based Architectures}.